build-on-aws/content/livestreams/lets-talk-about-data/index.md

 ---
 title: "Lets Talk About Data"
-description: A weekly live stream for data professionals looking for the latest news and information on AWS data services across the cloud, we have AWS colleagues, community builders, AWS data Hero's and customers as guests on the show"
+description: "A weekly live stream for data professionals looking for the latest news and information on AWS data services across the cloud, we have AWS colleagues, community builders, AWS data Hero's and customers as guests on the show"
 tags:
   - aws
   - data